-The Cancer Imaging Program (CIP) is led by Arthur F. Gmitro, PhD, Professor of Radiology and Optical Sciences and Evan C. Unger, MD, Professor of Radiology.
-It is supported by a Biotechnology Resource Grant from the Center for Gamma Ray Imaging (5P41EB002035, P.I.
+The Cancer Imaging Program (CIP) is led by Jennifer Barton, PhD Professor, Biomedical Engineering, Electrical and Computer Engineering, Optical Sciences, Agriculture, and Biosystems Engineering and Evan C. Unger, MD, Professor of Radiology.
+Members of the CIP lead interdisciplinary and inter-programmatic activities such as the Center for Gamma Ray Imaging, a Biotechnology Resource Grant (5P41EB002035, P.I.
 Harrison H. Barrett, PhD, renewed in 2014).

 The Cancer Imaging Program has outstanding research projects exploring all of the major types of imaging—nuclear and x-ray imaging, magnetic resonance imaging, optical imaging and ultrasound imaging—as well as the development of advanced imaging contrast agents.